Imp Site logo - imps4ever!

 Leonard Lee did not sell any specials to anyone, not even the persuasive Colin Chapman of Lotus.
 Everyone was given an identical engine.
 And development marched on.
 Compression ratio was increased and later on so many changes were made that it was called the Mark II.

 The absolute capacity limit for the block was represented by the FWB, of which only a few were made.
 These engines, that contained nearly 1500cc, were raced in 1956 by Coopers.
-And it was one of these cars that won the British Grand Prix of that year.
+And it was one of these cars that won the British Grand Prix in July of that year.

-When Colin Chapman started thinking up the Elite (1; 2) in 1957, Coventry Climax agreed to provide the engines.
+When Colin Chapman started thinking up the Elite in 1957, Coventry Climax agreed to provide the engines.
 But only if they could be garanteed a minimum order of 1000 units.
-The Feather Weight Elite (FWE) was produced from 1959 to 1963.
+The Feather Weight Elite (FWE) was produced from 1958 to 1963.
 It had a relatively unstressed output of 72bhp.
 The Lotus 14 (Elite) was winner of its class at Le Mans on 6 consecutive years from 1959 to 1964.

 These engines were also sold to Jack Brabham who fitted them (as after-market extras) to sports cars of the day.
 And successfully so !